IceBreaker8/backend-springboot-employee/README.md

 ## Deploy to Elastic Beanstalk

-1) Install AWS CLI
+1) Install AWS CLI in the Virtual Machine
-2) Upload file to S3
+2) Upload file to S3 using aws beanstalk CLI
 3) archive jar using the pipeline
-4) aws elasticbeans upload and deploy
+4) aws elasticbeans upload and deploy using aws beanstalk CLI

 create new `aws elasticbeanstalk create-application-version --application-name <name> --version-label <version> --source-bundle S3Bucket=<bucket>,S3Key=<artifact>`